Exploring New Realities

 Can this workshop be organised at a location of our choice?

 Yes.
-Moreover, it can be customised based on your interests.
+Moreover, the workshop can be customised based on your interests.
 We have already offered such workshops at various locations, including the National Library during Singapore Art Week.

 Our VR setup is flexible and easy-to-install.
 We work on professional-grade VR headsets HTC Vive Pro and standalone VR headsets Oculus Quest which have enhanced optics and children-friendly interface.